chirontt/RubikFX/README.md

 The Gradle build script uses [gluonfx-gradle-plugin](https://github.com/gluonhq/gluonfx-gradle-plugin) from Gluon to build the native executable from Gradle with GraalVM.
-GraalVM native-image utility will use the configuration files in `src/graal-cfg/<currentPlatform>/META-INF/native-image` folder to assist in native-image generation.

 Once the GraalVM prerequisites are set up for the current platform, run the `nativeBuild` task to produce a native executable:

 	gradlew nativeBuild

-The `nativeBuild` task will take a while to finish, resulting in a native executable file at:
+The `nativeBuild` task will take a while to finish, resulting in a native executable file at, e.g. in a Linux box:

 	build/gluonfx/x86_64-linux/RubikFX